TheoH32/theo-repo/_posts/2023-03-12-Week-25-Reflections.md

 ## Project Inclusion
 ### Since python is not compatible with the languages I used, css is needed for a grey scale.

+## Results of Code Segments
+### NOT = True if the statements don't match

+## Simulation vs Experiment
+### Simulations are a computing estimation of something.
+They often don't account for hidden factors like COVID and etc. For experimentation, there is a real-life physical connection as to what happens.